AaronWatters/H5Gizmos/doc/Tutorials/wavesurfer_poem.md

-The `attach` operation injects Javascript to configure the audio control using the `WaveSurfer` javascript function defined in the remote script `"https://unpkg.com/wavesurfer.js"`
+The `attach` operation injects Javascript to configure the audio control using the `WaveSurfer` javascript function defined in the remote script `"https://unpkg.com/wavesurfer.js"` following the methods described in the
+<a href="https://wavesurfer-js.org/docs/">wavesurfer library documentation</a>
 ```Python
 def attach(*ignored):
     wave.js_init("""